23lollo/Pc-Optimizer/README.md

 Whith this tool you can do Debloating (Remove unnecessary features).

+## ZTweaks | ZenoxTweaks

+What features does ZTweaks Our utility has:

+Removing debloat apps from Microsoft Store.

+Optimizes WiFi and Ethernet for lowest ping and packet loss.

+PC Cleaner which cleans the registry and junk files from your computer.

+DNS optimization for lower ping.

+Update-System if needed you can update ZTweaks with one click.

+Disables unneeded Windows services.

+Disables Windows Telementry.

+Resets the network card and drivers and fixes the large ping and packet loss.

+Desktop Window Manager (DWM) Tweaks, Which reduces CPU usage.

+Ping Reducer, Which reduces ping and packet instability.

+Sets the settings in the control panel to the best it can.

+Takes up little disk space.

+Sets games to high priority.

+Optimizes keyboard and mouse input latency to the lowest possible way.

+It has the ability to perform a Windows Restore Point with a single click.

 ## Optimizer

 1.Open the program,in the images below there is a lot of features that you can change.